grafana/aws-workshop/site/docs/lab2/1_serverless.md

     The Logs tab shows us all of the CloudWatch log groups that we're pulling in to our Grafana Cloud account.

+1. Ensure that the datasource selected is **grafanacloud-<id>-logs** at the top right of the Logs view.

 1. Click on the log group **/aws/rds/instance/tickets-database/postgresql**

     Notice how we see a lot of FATAL and PANIC error messages: